AllergictoCrustaceans/olympic-trials/README.md

 This repo only contains the backend portion of the app.
 To see the front-end, please go to this link [olympic-trials-client](https://github.com/AllergictoCrustaceans/olympic-trials-client).

+This project was meant to help me (AllergictoCrustaceans) learn how to build a full-stack app with an OOP mindset.
+As I learn more, I will add more features to this project.
+*What features you ask?
+Some are listed at the bottom of this markdown :D*

 ## What is olympic-trials about?

 olympic-trials is a full-stack web app for Olympic-trial-qualifiers to register themselves for the Olympic Trials for a chance to be placed in the USA Olympic team.
 The intent of this app is not meant to solve any political/economic/social issue.

-This project was meant to help me (AllergictoCrustaceans) learn how to build a full-stack app with an OOP mindset:

 The languages and frameworks used to create this app are:
 - Java